jamesascarter/CV/README.md

 # James Carter

 I have recently graduated from Makers Academy, a 12-week coding bootcamp, and am now looking for a challenging opportunity as a Junior Developer.
 I particularly enjoy coding in pairs and gain a lot of satisfaction from being completely lost in code on one day to having a comprehensive understanding of it the next.
 I am most familiar with Ruby and Javascript languages but am certainly open to learning others from scratch.
+My background before learning to code was in finance working at UBS and I also more recently spent time working in Chongqing, China.

 ## Code examples